heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 #### Structure of a HTTP request

-A HTTP request is structured as follows:
+A HTTP request is structured as follow:

 ```text
 <HTTP method> <URL> HTTP/<HTTP version>